common-voice/community-playbook/sub_pages/communities.md

 ## Language Communities of Common Voice

-There are currently 140 langauges contributing either text, voice clips and localisations on Common Voice.
+There are currently 140 languages contributing either text, voice clips and localizations on Common Voice.

 View the full list on [Common Voice Website](https://commonvoice.mozilla.org/en/languages)